ianawilson/BbQuick/README.md

 - Bb login in popup if user isn't logged in already
 - proper try/except blocks for BeautifulSoup so that we don't get totally useless 500 errors
     - return json with 'error' key, find a way to deal with this / display in extension
+- ability to hide resources you are done with
+- ability to insert your own resources

 Requirements